• Skip to primary navigation

 This Brussels sprouts recipe is written for fresh sprouts.

-To me, frozen sprouts are just gross: I find them very bitter.
 Not to mention that they’re easy to turn to mush however you cook them.

 Jarred or canned sprouts have no place in this world outside of a bloody Mary. 🙂

-What to eat with your sprouts
+What to eat with Brussels sprouts

-Brussels sprouts are a great side for just about anything.
-I frequently pair them with steaks, chicken, and fish.
 For example, the photo below shows the Brussels sprouts paired with a giant slab of Date Night Prime Rib Roast and a baked potato.
+They would also be awesome with:

 Should I save leftover Brussels sprouts?

 Absolutely!
 If I have leftover Brussels sprouts, I love to chop them up and use them in a frittata with goat cheese.
-Or, sprinkle them over a green leaf salad.

 That’s all there is to it.
 I hope that this recipe helps you deliver a serving of healthy vegetables that your family will love!